cpythonist/Second4/README.md

 # Second 4
 Source code of the Second 4 Interpreter.
 This repository contains all the necessary scripts to compile to a full installer archive.<br>
 The ready-made installer executable is available in the [Releases](http://github.com/cpythonist/Second4/releases/latest) tab.
-If you want to build the program yourself, please see the following steps:<br>
+If you want to build the program yourself, please see the steps under [Building]():<br>

 ## Improvements aimed for Second 4:
 - [x] Added commands from previous versions (Second 1 and 2)